 The Inverhaugh Cricket Club is a privately owned club based in the Hamlet of Inverhaugh.
 The club was formed by Bart Singh and associates in 1995 with the motto Propter ludi amorem which translates as 'For the love of the game'

 The Club is owned by Bart and Jan Singh, and plays on the turf wicket within their grounds.
 Membership of the club is achieved by personal interview with Bart and Jan.
-The members are expected to assist with the maintenance of the facilities, which require 60 hours per week of intensive work.
+The members are expected to assist with the maintenance of the facilities.
 Tractors used on the field are supplied by MTD

 Inverhaugh is located on the banks of the Grand River between Elora and Kitchener in the Province of Ontario, Canada.

 Read Bart and Jan’s story in The Kitchener Record

 Read The Singhs of Inverhaugh on ESPN Cricinfo